docsforadobe/premiere-plugin-guide/docs/control-surfaces/control-surfaces.md

 ## Getting Started

-Please write us if you would like further guidance.
+Reach out as necessary, for further guidance.